lunabryan1214/cse15l-lab-reports/StringServer.md

 **Questions**

-* Which methods in your code are called?
+* *Which methods in your code are called?*
-* What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+* *What are the relevant arguments to those methods, and the values of any relevant fields of the class?*
-* How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
+* *How do the values of any relevant fields of the class change from this specific request?
+If no values got changed, explain why.*

 **Answers**

 * *The handleRequest method*
 * *The class fields are path and lines*
-* *lines becomes modified*
+* *lines becomes modified, this by putting a request to add using /add-messages *

 ## Part 2